nathnp/Nathans-site/content/posts/My-Website-Journey.md

 	I later rebuilt my site under a new domain, <code>nthp.me</code>
 </aside>

 Wordpress starting getting on my nerves pretty quick.
 Wordpress is very, very good, at getting in the way.
-Over time, this just more, and more, annoying.
+Over time, this just got more, and more, annoying.
 Around this time as well, I want to be able to post from my phone.
 Wordpress had a mobile app, neat.
 That app however, needed a plugin installed.
 A plugin that wanted a Wordpress.com account...
 No.

 ### Blot